 What is California’s Minimum Wage?

-California wage and hour laws govern certain important aspects of the professional relationship between employers and employees, covering issues like minimum wage, tip minimum wage, hours worked and tip sharing and pooling, and provide important protections for workers’ wages and hours.
-If you have been the victim of a minimum wage violation in California, don’t hesitate to enlist the help of a reputable California employment law attorney.
+California Wage & Hour Laws govern certain important aspects of the professional relationship between employers and employees, covering issues like minimum wage, tip wage, hours worked and tip sharing and pooling, and provide important protections for workers’ wages and hours.
+If you have been the victim of a wage violation in California, don’t hesitate to enlist the help of a reputable California employment law attorney.
 Our California minimum wage lawyers at Davtyan Law Firm can help you understand your rights under the law, determine if you have a valid claim and develop a strong strategy to represent your case.

 Minimum Wage in California

 Federal wage and hour laws in the United States are covered by the Fair Labor Standards Act (FLSA), but most states also have their own wage and hour laws, including California.
 Although California employers are required to comply with federal minimum wage laws, they must ultimately follow the law that results in employees being paid the higher wage.
 In most cases in California, the state minimum wage requirement will apply, as it generally guarantees a higher wage rate for employees than federal law.

 Cities and Counties in California with increased Minimum Wage

 Across the state of California, aside for the California state minimum wage, there are also about 30 cities and counties that have wage levels above the amount mandated by the state.
 Those localities include:

 - Los Angeles

 - City of Los Angeles Minimum Wage Ordinance

 - Los Angeles Hotel Worker Minimum Wage Ordinance